ownlifeful/DirectDemocrazy/draft_002.md

 1. **Power to the People:** This system gives political power back to the people.

+2. **Fewer politicians:**  This system will result in fewer politicians, and thus fewer points of failure.

-2. **Backwards compatible:** This system can grandfather the way the system worked in 2020.
+3. **Backwards compatible:** This system can grandfather the way the system worked in 2020.
 You could say, "Make my vote exactly the same as the one published by the Republican Party."
 This would be the equivalent of casting a ballot for the GOP.
 Your vote would remain the same until you edit it again.
 That is, all your 1 million points will be delegated to the GOP, until further notice from you.

-3. **Fewer politicians:**  This system will result in fewer politicians, and thus fewer points of failure.

 ### Cons:

 There are several hard problems that I haven't addressed here.
 I invite you, dear reader, to provide your insights on these issues.

 - The system is agnostic to the actual merit of the proposal.
 This means that celebrities without any expertise could gather more points delegated to them than actual experts in the field.
+We don't discern merit from popularity, which could be a pitfall.
+On the other hand, we trust the people.

 - Can the system be hacked? ( Information Security ) In other words, how to secure authentication.
 There's no authorization.
 Everyone has equal access to the system.
 The entire process will be as transparent as possible.